affogato near me

 The Perfect Pairing: Gelato and Espresso

-The gelato’s rich, dense texture – achieved through its lower fat content and slower churning process compared to regular ice cream – makes it the perfect canvas for the espresso.
+Gelato’s creamy, dense consistency—thanks to its reduced fat and slower churning compared to traditional ice cream—provides the ideal base to complement the espresso’s bold flavor.
 As the gelato slowly melts, it releases its intense vanilla notes while absorbing the coffee’s robust flavors.

 Pulling the Ideal Espresso Shot